ldgallery/ldgallery/ldgallery-quickstart.7.md

 ## Step 1: setting up the compiler

-The _ldgallery_ compiler's job is to transform a directory containing pictures and other types of items, alongside additional metadata to associate to those, into a gallery that can be viewed in a web browser.
+The _ldgallery_ compiler's job is to transform a directory containing pictures and other types of items, alongside additional metadata, into a gallery that can be viewed in a web browser.

 This compiler program is typically installed and runs on the computer of the gallery's owner.